rustedwizard/rustedwizard.github.io/EFCoreInAzFunc.md

 There are few Nuget packages we need to install before we get to the code.

-***DUE TO THE FACT WE USE .Net 3.1, WE NEED TO PAY A LITTLE BIT ATTENTION WHEN WE INSTALL NUGET PACKAGES.***
+***DUE TO THE FACT WE USE .Net 3.1, WE NEED TO PAY A LITTLE BIT ATTENTION ON VERSIONS WHEN WE INSTALL NUGET PACKAGES.***

 Here is a list of Nuget packages we need to install: